 How do refugees pay rent and what documentation can refugees submit with their rental applications?

-Refugees demonstrate perseverance and determination.
-They repeatedly show strong desire to create healthy homes and prosperous futures.
-Refugees are culturally diverse and capable community members who are eager to establish themselves in and contribute to American society.
 Refugees do not arrive in the US with the documentation the average American has, such as a Social Security card, credit/rental history and employment history in the United States.
-They can however, provide evidence of legal status, reliable income if employed, and agency support to help resolve any tenant-landlord issues that might arise.
+However, they can provide evidence of legal status, reliable income if employed and agency support to help resolve any tenant-landlord issues that might arise.

 Who do I contact if my property management staff have questions or need to communicate an issue about an IRC client staying at my rental property?

-IRC case workers and housing logistics staff at your local city will be assisting refugees placed in your rental property.
-These staff are available to answer any questions and provide additional support to your property management staff.
+IRC case workers and housing logistics staff at your local city will assist refugees placed in your rental property.
+These staff are available to answer any questions and provide additional support to property management staff.
 Interpretation is also available through IRC.
 Please visit our where we work page for local contact information.